Oncogenicity

 Tier I: Variants of strong clinical significance —

-constitutes aberrations linked to predictive, prognostic, or diagnostic
+aberrations linked to predictive, prognostic, or diagnostic biomarkers

 -